 |

 This page was created for the information associated with the cameras appearing on the internet from sites in Central and South America.
 Currently Luciano Breves' camera in the southern Atlantic forests of Brazil is the main camera that I have been monitoring.
+It is still the best feeder cam group in Brazil.
 It is located in his yard in the coastal lowlands near the town of Morretes.
-He supplies fruit and nectar all year round and has attracted about 60+ species so far.
+In 2015 he moved to a new site in the same region.
+He supplies fruit and nectar all year round and has attracted about 60+ species so far to the old site and more birds are coming to his new area.
 This includes a few predatory birds and local nesters that are not fruit or nectar eaters.
-He does put some seed around the fruit stand and has been getting more seed eaters recently.
-His list of birds in the Morretes region of the coastal Atlantic forest is here. |
+He does put some seed and polenta around the fruit stand and has been getting more seed eaters recently. |

-The list of El Oro area birds on Camera 2 Also see the Tandayapa list from the Northwestern slope.
-Specialty Wild Sumaco Bird list. |
+The list of El Oro area birds on old Camera 2 Also see the Tandayapa list from the Northwestern slope.
+Specialty Wild Sumaco Bird list.
+Tahuayo Species list, Peru |

 The coastal forests of Brazil are one of the most endangered habitats on the planet.
 Mostly due to the fact that humans enjoy this type of landscape as much as birds do and the vast majority of Brazilians live along this coastal strip.
 Subsequently there are some very rare birds in this habitat and Luciano has lured some to his yard. |